-Family Name (please print):
+Family Name (please pr rint): i airiily riairie (piease pi III()

 Our Lady of Lourdes Catholic School

 Parent/Guardian and Student Acknowledgement Form

 - I have read and agree to be governed by the Our Lady of Lourdes Catholic School Parent-Student Handbook. - I have had an age-appropriate conversation with my child(ren) to ensure he/she/they understand(s) the expectations for student behavior, academics, uniforms, personal appearance, and the acceptable use of technology. - I understand that the School Pastor, Principal, and Diocesan Office of Catholic Schools and Centers have the right to interpret all policies. - I understand that the Our Lady of Lourdes Catholic School Parent-Student Handbook is a living document that may be amended at any time, and that notification will be sent in the Friday Flocknote when such amendments are made.